 According to recent studies, our body and brain are designed to work in pulse and pause cycles.
 After a period of hard work and full concentration, focus and energy degrade.
 Psychological tiredness that appears as a result is the body’s signal that it needs some rest.

-And that’s exactly the principle of Pomodoro technique.
+And that’s exactly the principle of the Pomodoro technique.

 Pomodoro and creativity

 How can Pomodoro technique help fix that?
-It creates a healthy and productive work cycles that prevent willpower depletion, help handle distractions, and allow to find the creative flow that is necessary to accomplish work tasks.
+It creates healthy and productive work cycles that prevent willpower depletion, helps handle distractions, and allow to find the creative flow that is necessary to accomplish work tasks.